spacemeshos/go-spacemesh/tortoise/README.md

 Types of votes:
 - support

-    Support all blocks according to local opinion that are not supported by base ballot.
-Usually support is added for layers starting from base ballot layer up to last layer.
+    Support all blocks according to the local opinion that are not supported by base ballot.
+Usually support is added for layers starting from base ballot layer up to the last processed layer.
 In the event of healing tortoise may add support for blocks before base ballot layer.

 - against